DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Customer-parameters.md

 ---

 # Customer parameters setup
-The fields as described in the following subsections are available to control the functionality for using the Customer's payment terms for new Interest note's Due date.
+The fields as described in the following subsections are available to control additional functionality provided by Finance utilities.

 ## Use customer payment terms